Inspira’s Quit Center now offers virtual classes to help triple your chances at successfully quitting smoking. Learn more.Read More

 If you have cancer and are in the mindset that you have nothing left to lose, think again.
 Quitting cigarette smoking after receiving the news of your diagnosis can be beneficial to your treatment outcomes and long-term health.

 The Inspira Quit Center is here for you.
 Whether you are trying to quit for the first time, or the tenth time, we can help you quit smoking, chewing or vaping.
 Certified Tobacco Treatment Specialists offer one-to-one counseling and lead classes.
 Nicotine replacement therapy can be provided free of charge.
-Our trained experts understand the science behind physical and emotional nicotine addiction and the evidence based methods to quit.
+Our trained providers understand the science behind physical and emotional nicotine addiction and the evidence based methods to quit.

 Navigating cancer can be a scary and stressful experience that smokers may feel like they need cigarettes to get through.
 Remember that we are here to help.
 The Inspira Quit Center will give you a comprehensive, individualized quit plan that takes your diagnosis into account and provides the support you need to get through cancer smoke-free.